rodo1fo/design-patterns/README.md

     * **Visitor**: Represent an operation to be performed on the elements of an object structure.
 Visitor lets you define a new operation without changing the classes of the elements on which it operates.

+    * **Observer**: Define a one-to-many dependency between objects so that when one object changes state, all its dependents are notified and updated automatically.

 ### Differences between Adapter, Facade, Proxy